 10. Don´t forget your insurances

 When you buy a house, it is always wise to take out minimum insurance in any case.
 Do not assume that the insurance of the VVE will cover your damage if you get a fire or a flood.
 Especially in the countryside, good insurance is very important from then onwards because of the legal status of houses ‘in the campo’.
-Also, home insurance often have liability insurance included.
+Also, home insurance often has liability insurance included.

 In addition to the standard public health care Seguridad Social (Centro de Salud) you can also take out private Spanish health insurance (obligated for non-EU residents).